dstroy0/InputHandler/README.md

 ATMegaNG -- flash

 If your board is not listed as not supported open an issue if you'd like it added to build coverage.

+NOTE: vsnprintf and dtostrf implemented on the following platforms:
+SAMD,
+MBED,
+arduino DUE

 Build coverage:

 nano rp2040 connect